-March 16th-20th – Dalat has cancelled off site and inter-school activities and reduced extra-curricular activities and events on campus.
+Prior to MCO – Dalat has cancelled off site and inter-school activities and reduced extra-curricular activities and events on campus.
 Dalat continues to do temperature screening of visitors to campus as well as all elementary students each day.
 Any parent or student who has travelled to a highly infected area or has possibly been somewhere that has had Covid-19 exposure are asked to self-quarantine from campus.

 Dalat is encouraging good hygiene among all students and providing hand sanitizer in each classroom.
 Students who appear unhealthy are being screened by the school nurse and sent home if found to have flu like symptoms.

 Your child is welcome to wear a face mask at school.

 Dalat expects parents to take reasonable precautions to keep all students healthy.
 This includes keeping your children home when they are sick.
 Parents should also encourage healthy practices, including hand washing, healthy eating, and plenty of sleep.

 Pre-MCO: Dalat International School is following guidelines from the Malaysian government.
 Any visitors from areas which have been mandated for quarantine by Malaysia will also be required to wait two weeks before entering the school from date of arrival to Malaysia.

 Only visitors who have a scheduled appointment (and go through a pre-screening process) may enter the campus for admissions purposes.
 We are not taking walk-ins.
 All scheduled visitors (for admissions) undergo a temperature screening upon arrival at the front office.